madebydna/Vegtastic/RMU_REVIEW.markdown

 After a food corresponding to the ingredient is found, a similar algorithm is employed to find the right household measure for the ingredient, since that is necessary to be able to quantitatively profile the recipe.
 That algorithm is still under development.
 Basically the algorithm tries a few other common measures or units if the one provided by the user could not be found.
 This is incomplete still, since we would need to convert the unit indicated by the user and the unit found in the weights table.
 For now I was aiming to maximize the "hits", i.e. the ingredients fully profiled, so that the profile of the recipe is based on as many ingredients as possible.

 On the UI side, I tried to place the recipe entry and search in the context of a (mocked-up) website.
 Some Ajax has been applied to the nested form, so that users can add as many ingredients as is necessary by generating the sub-form for ingredients on the fly.

+###Still To Do

+- improve algorithm for finding foods and weights
+- more complete test suite for edge cases